How To Prepare and Pack Fragile Items for a Move

 Moving Day Tips

 Moving is a difficult chore, but did you also realize that it can be risky?
-Moving requires hard lifting and the handling of large pieces which greatly increase the risk of injury.
+Moving requires hard lifting and handling large pieces, which greatly increases the risk of injury.

 Stay Safe When Moving